Washington Cemetery: Historic Texas Cemetery in Houston

 Different Types of Grave Markers

-Notice the outlines of the gravesites above.
+Notice the outlines of the gravesites below.
 There are many such instances of concrete borders with the affectionate designations of Papa, Mama, Mother, Father and the like at the foot of each outlined space.
 That seems very endearing to me over and above just their names at the top of the grave.

 Words on Gravestones

-Then there are the poignant words carved on many of the headstones such as the ones noted on the Seegar monuments.
+Then there are the poignant words on many of the headstones such as the ones noted on the Seegar monuments.

 On the monument of Louise F. Seegar who died in 1895: